 How do balance transfer credit cards work?

-You may not always get the representative APR you see in the representative example, but when you use an eligibility check, what the lender is willing to offer you should be clear before you go through with a full application.
+You may not always get the representative APR you see in the representative example, but when you use an eligibility checker, what a lender is willing to offer you should be clear before you go through with a full application.

 Are balance transfer credit cards a good idea?

 Depending on the credit limit, you may be able to consolidate several existing credit card balances into one, meaning fewer monthly repayments to juggle.
-The key thing with a balance transfer credit card is to make sure you work to pay off as much of the debt as possible before any special joining rate is over so that you don’t lose the benefit of moving your balances.
-Where your balance transfer credit card has a lower interest rate, this will help you pay off debt faster as long as you manage your credit card repayments on time every month.
+The key thing with a balance transfer credit card is to make sure you work to pay off as much of the debt as possible before any special offer expires so that you don’t lose the benefit of moving your balances.
+Where your balance transfer credit card has a lower interest rate, this will help you pay off debt faster if you manage your credit card repayments on time every month.

 What is the best balance transfer credit card?

 This is largely dependent on a few different factors.
 Firstly, your own individual circumstances.
 If you have bad credit or no credit history or you may have had a CCJ in the past, all of this can influence the type of card you’re likely to be eligible for.
 With a bad credit history, there are specific cards which cater for this, but the representative APR can be higher.

 Secondly, it also depends on what other features you may require as a cardholder which will also influence the availability.
 You may require a card with a 0% balance transfer, but also 0% on purchases if that’s how you intend on using your credit card.
 In some instances, you may decide that you don’t want to pay a balance transfer fee but don’t require anything further.
 It is therefore essential that you give due care and consideration to see which card best meets your individual circumstances.

 How does a credit card balance transfer onto the 118 118 Money Credit Card work?

 Transfer a balance onto the 118 118 Money Credit Card and you won’t be charged any extra on top of that amount.
 Here’s what you can expect to pay from your first statement: